Supply Chain Roundtable

 • Agree to the SR workplan and complete and update the SR Participation Form on an annual basis.

-• Contribute financial support to the Global Octopus SR: All participants are expected to contribute funding to the SR; the current membership fee is USD 5,000.
+• New companies must cover the initial contribution of USD 5,000.
+Current participants must contribute the annual fee, which is USD 1500 for 2024.
 On a quarterly basis, SFP will review expenses and present potential projects or activities that may need funding for approval.

 Join This Roundtable